-Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix 40 To the extent required in connection with the delivery of oversized components, the Certificate Holders or their suppliers shall obtain any necessary permits from applicable state agencies and provide copies of such permits to the Secretary.
-CHPE will comply Section 12.1 and Section 3.3 F. Notice es and Public Complaints CHPE Response EM&CP Section/Appendix 41 The Certificate Holders shall make available to the public a toll-free or local phone number of an agent or employee who will receive complaints, if any, during the construction of the Facility.
+Table 2- 1 Certificate Condition (Changes by Amendments and the Certificate Order in red) CHPE Response EM&CP Section/ Appendix 40 To the extent required in connection with the delivery of oversized components, the Certificate Holders or their suppliers shall obtain any necessary permits from applicable state agencies and provide copies of such permits to the Secretary.
+CHPE will comply Section 5.4 and Section 3.3 F. Notice s and Public Complaints CHPE Response EM&CP Section/Appendix 41 The Certificate Holders shall make available to the public a toll-free or local phone number of an agent or employee who will receive complaints, if any, during the construction of the Facility.
 In addition, the phone number of the Secretary and the phone number of the Commission's Environmental Compliance Section shall be provided.
 A log shall be maintained that lists at least the date of any complaint, identity and contact information for the complaining party, the date of the Certificate Holders' response, and a description of the outcome.
 Phone logs shall be made available to DPS Staff upon request.
 The Certificate Holders shall report to DPS Staff every complaint that cannot be resolved after reasonable attempts to do so.
 Any such report shall be made within three business days after receipt of the complaint.
 CHPE will comply Section 3.3 and Appendix I 42 No less than two weeks before commencing site preparation, the Certificate Holders shall: (1) provide notice to local officials and emergency personnel in the area where they will be working on the Facility; and (2) provide notice to the owners of property identified in CC 33 herein; and (3) provide such notice for dissemination to local media and display in public places (such as general stores, post offices, community centers, and conspicuous community bulletin boards); and (4) in the event that the site preparation is delayed after notice is given, additional notice as set forth above shall be provided before site preparation is resumed.
-The notice shall be written in language reasonably understandable to the average person and shall contain: (1) a map and a description of the Construction Zone in the local area; and (2) the anticipated date for start of construction in the local area; and (3) the name, address, and CHPE will comply.
+The notice shall be written in language reasonably understandable to the average person and shall contain: (1) a map and a description of the Construction Zone in the local area; and (2) the CHPE will comply.
 A copy of these notices shall be filed with the Secretary.
 Section 3.3